netdata/netdata/docs/store/change-metrics-storage.md

 :::tip

 We advise you to revisit the [tiering mechanism](/database/engine/README.md#tiering) reference.
-This will you help you configure the Agent to retain metrics for longer periods.
+This will help you configure the Agent to retain metrics for longer periods.

 :::

 :::caution

 This calculator provides an estimation of disk and RAM usage for **metrics usage**.
 Real-life usage may vary based on the accuracy of the values you enter below, changes in the compression ratio, and the types of metrics stored.

 :::